Demonoid (film)

 Demonoid (also known as Demonoid: Messenger of Death, and Macabra: La mano del diablo), is a 1981 Mexican supernatural horror film written, produced, and directed by Alfredo Zacarías and based on a story by Zacarías.
-The plot centralizes on a group of explorers, who find a mysterious hand in Mexico that causes madness and death to whoever owns it.
-The film, an English speaking language Mexican production, was released theatrically in the U.S. in June 1981 to predominantly negative reviews, however, over the years it has achieved cult movie status.
+The plot centres on a group of explorers, who find a mysterious hand in Mexico that causes madness and death to whoever owns it.
+The film, an English-language Mexican production, was released theatrically in the U.S. in June 1981 to predominantly negative reviews; however, over the years, it has achieved cult movie status.